Sign up for our FREE 8-week course to get on the property ladder.

-If you’re finding it difficult to decide between the certainty of a fixed rate and the features offered by a variable rate, you might benefit from a split rate home loan.
-As the name suggests, this type of home loan allows you to split your loan into a variable rate portion and fixed rate portion.
-A split facility is not a type of loan unto itself, but a feature offered by lenders on some home loan products.
-If you’re looking to take advantage of this feature, it’s important to ask your lender if they offer a split facility.
+This type of home loan allows you to split your loan into a variable rate portion and fixed rate portion.
+A split facility is not a type of loan in itself, but a feature offered by lenders on some home loan products.

 Low doc home loan

 A low doc home loan can help self-employed borrowers who don't have some of the documentation typically required by lenders.
 To find out if a low doc home loan might be the best option for you, read our guide.

 If you're looking to build your home, you'll need a special type of loan known as a construction home loan.
 These loans can also help if you're looking to make major renovations to your existing home.
 Head here for an in-depth discussion of construction loans.

 Line of credit